stackbit-projects/israbasurto-0da8b/index.md

   image: profile.png
 published: true
 ---

-Ingeniero de profesión, músico por devoción, aprendedor de por vida y ahora diseñador por .
+Ingeniero de profesión, músico por devoción, aprendedor de por vida y ahora diseñador por misión.

 If you want to use this space to write your biography here, edit the `index.md` file.
 You can put a picture in, too.
 Rename your picture to `profile.png` and put it in the `assets/images/` folder.